Cotton 2: Magical Night Dreams: Development and release

+Conversions

-Cotton 2: Magical Night Dreams was first released in Japanese arcades in November 1997 by Tecmo, running on the ST-V board.
-On December 4, 1997, Cotton 2 received an arcade-perfect conversion for the Sega Saturn published by Success in Japan, featuring an exclusive "Saturn" mode and new control options.
+On December 4, 1997, Cotton 2 received a conversion for the Sega Saturn published by Success in Japan, featuring an exclusive "Saturn" mode and new control options.
 Prior to launch, the Saturn version of Cotton 2 was unveiled at the September 1997 Tokyo Game Show just days after the game was released in arcades.
-On September 19, 1997, a soundtrack album containing music from Cotton 2: Magical Night Dreams was co-published in Japan by Scitron and Pony Canyon.
 On October 28, 1998, a Cotton 2-themed desktop accessories collection titled Cotton 2 Tenkomori was published by Success for Windows 95 and Windows 98 computers.

 A remixed arcade edition dubbed Cotton Boomerang: Magical Night Dreams was released in Japanese arcades by Tecmo in September 1998, running on the ST-V board as Cotton 2 featuring additional characters, new gameplay and scoring systems, as well as altered stage layouts and visuals.
-On October 8, 1998, Cotton Boomerang received a version for the Saturn published by Success in Japan, featuring an art gallery and new control options as the Cotton 2 port on Saturn.
+On October 8, 1998, Cotton Boomerang received a version for the Saturn published by Success in Japan, featuring an art gallery and the same new control options as the Cotton 2 port on Saturn.

 In September 2021, the Saturn versions of Cotton 2 and Cotton Boomerang were included alongside Guardian Force (1998) as part of the Cotton Guardian Force Saturn Tribute compilation for Nintendo Switch, PC and PlayStation 4 with added features such as online rankings.
 ININ Games and Strictly Limited Games later announced that the compilation would be launched in western regions under two editions, while Cotton 2 was published worldwide by City Connection as a separate digital release from the compilation for PS4 and Switch on September 30, 2021, marking the game's first international appearance.
 City Connection announced an incoming patch that addresses frame lag issues in the collection.
 In 2022, City Connection revealed that the compilation will be ported to PC.